simonsteele/pn/pnwtl/doc/readme.txt

 XP: C:\Documents and Settings\Simon\Application Data\Echo Software\PN2\User*.xml
 Vista+: C:\Users\Simon\AppData\Roaming\Echo Software\PN2\User*.xml

-E-mail: ss at pnotepad dot org with your reports, or use the handy "Report a Bug" option on the Help menu to add it straight to the Google Code bug tracker.
+Use the handy "Report a Bug" option on the Help menu to add it straight to the Github bug tracker.

 Thanks for using Programmer's Notepad!